- Go 97.8%

 - Approval mode — review destructive actions before they execute

-- Vi-mode REPL — readline with vi keybindings, tab completion, history
+- Multiline REPL — Bubble Tea textarea with multiline editing, tab completion,

 Quick start